hippohaslam/office-booking-copy/src/web/hippo-booking/README.md

 For Canvas we need to follow `https://www.npmjs.com/package/canvas` install instructions before doing a  `yarn install` otherwise the test runner cannot read the browser canvas.
 This would also be the case for CI/CD pipelines.

+## Cypress component tests

+These tests are similar to the vite-tests but test the behaviour of components with an actual browser.
+This allows the testing of browser events etc.

+### Adding tests

+Tests should be added as `[componentName].cy.tsx` in the `./Cypress/tests` directory to keep them separate from the vite ones.

+Cypress is heavily GUI based which is really helpful when writing/editing tests as it'll continuously run the spec that you're working on as you make changes.
+To launch the GUI you need to run `npx cypress open` and then click the 'component testing' option on the first page.

+### Running tests (headless)

+To run tests from terminal or in a pipeline, run the following command `npx cypress run --component`.
+This will run all of the component tests against a default browser (usually Electron).

+Other options and commands can be found [in the Cypress 'Command line' documentation](https://docs.cypress.io/guides/guides/command-line#Options).